ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 - JetBrains
 - Fastly
 - GitHub
+- Yahoo!
+- JFrog
 ]

 .bottomnote[see FOSSFoundation.info/sponsorships]

 ???

-Here's **who** sponsors the ASF.
+Here's **who** sponsors the ASF at the highest level.
 I have data files on who sponsors all the foundations tracked in the model online at FOSSFoundation.info, showing which companies like sponsoring only at the top level, for example.

 ---
 template: logorb